Benson Maremmas Placement Criteria

 They guard resources (people, food bowls, sleeping space, etc.) excessively and inappropriately

 They climb fences or dig under and leave their appropriate territory

-Preference given to visitors of the ranch: I seldom place puppies with buyers I have not met, however I make this decision on a case by case basis.
-Because the purchase of puppies from me is the beginning of a mutual relationship it is important to me to choose buyers I feel some commonality with and can communicate well with.
+Preference given to visitors of the ranch: I seldom place dogs with buyers I have not met, however I make this decision on a case-by-case basis.
+Because the purchase of dogs from me is the beginning of a long-term mutual relationship it is important to me to choose buyers I feel some commonality with and can communicate well with.
 Getting a feel for this is often much more difficult using only e-mail or phone calls.